edgio-docs/edgio-docs/guides/third_party_cdns.md

 ## IPs

-When behind a third-party CDN, Moovweb XDN will analyze `x-forwarded-for` to correctly extract the client IP from it and inject it into [`x-xdn-client-ip`](request_headers#section_general_headers).
+When behind a third-party CDN, {{ PRODUCT_NAME }} will analyze `x-forwarded-for` to correctly extract the client IP from it and inject it into [`x-xdn-client-ip`](request_headers#section_general_headers).
 You can continue to use `x-xdn-client-ip` as you otherwise would.

 ## Access Logs

-Moovweb XDN access logs continue to function normally but since they are not on the edge they may not include all of the traffic that comes to your site.
+{{ PRODUCT_NAME }} access logs continue to function normally but since they are not on the edge they may not include all of the traffic that comes to your site.

 ## Whitelisting

-Moovweb XDN does not block any validly formed HTTP traffic coming from any IP so there is no need to specifically whitelist the backend IPs of your third party CDN.
+{{ PRODUCT_NAME }} does not block any validly formed HTTP traffic coming from any IP so there is no need to specifically whitelist the backend IPs of your third party CDN.